 Where practical, Senex will use untreated CSG produced water to support ongoing development / construction activities such as: dust suppression; drilling; well completions and workovers; facilities construction; hydro-testing gathering networks; and landscaping and rehabilitation.
-Any untreated produced water used as part of WSGP project activities will be undertaken in accordance with the 'General beneficial use approval: Associated water (including coal seam gas water)' (DEHP 2014), the 'Streamlined Model Conditions for Petroleum Activities' (DEHP 2016b), and Senex's Environmental Authority, particularly Schedule G (water) and Schedule B (waste), which provides specific conditions related to beneficial use for irrigation, dust suppression and construction.
+Any untreated produced water used as part of WSGP project activities will be undertaken in accordance with the following End of Waste Codes:

+- Associated Water (including coal seam gas water) ENEW07547018; and - Associated water for irrigation (including coal seam gas water) ENEW07546918.

 The general beneficial use approval document establishes the criteria for using untreated CSG produced water for dust suppression, construction, and landscaping and vegetation requirements.
-Compliance with water quality criteria is required to use untreated produced water for landscaping and vegetation; however, such criteria are not specified for dust suppression and construction.
+Compliance with water quality criteria is required to use untreated produced water for landscaping and vegetation.
+However, such criteria are not specified for dust suppression and construction.
 Utilising CSG water for dust suppression and construction purposes will be undertaken with consideration to Senex's 'Environmental Management Plan' (SENEX-WSGP-EN-PLN-006).